 - Your campaign goals

-Here's the good news: we've helped small businesses like yours - coffee shops, fitness studios, and even dog groomers - get real customers with under $10/day.
+The good news is that we've helped small businesses like yours - coffee shops, fitness studios, and even dog groomers - get real customers with under $10/day.
+For example, a local pet groomer in New York City with a $10/day budget achieved a 5.2% CTR and a cost per conversion of $7.50, resulting in 10 new clients per month.

 But here's the catch: just setting up a $10 budget and hoping for the best won't work.
 You need to do it right.